spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/add-aws-accounts.md

    * Select **STS** authentication for validation.

 5. You will be provided with information on the right side of the wizard.
 You will need this information to create an IAM Role for Palette.
-The following table lists the information provided by the wizard after your select **STS**.
+The following table lists the information provided by the wizard after you select **STS**.

     |**Parameter**|**Description**|
     |---------|---------------|